Principles of Dysphagia PG (10267.1)

 Special assessment requirements

-To pass this unit students must obtain an overall mark of 50% for the unit and have passed both must pass assessments (Adult Case Study and Paediatric Case Study).
+To pass this unit students must obtain an overall mark of 50% for the unit and have passed the case study assessment.

-Students who do not pass their first submission will have one opportunity to resubmit the assignment.
+Students who do not pass their first submission of the case study assignment and receive a mark 45 - 49% will have one opportunity to resubmit the assignment.
 Students who pass their resubmission will receive a pass mark (50%) as their final mark for the assessment.
-Students who do not pass their resubmission will be required to retake the unit when next offered.
+Students who do not pass their resubmission and those who who receive an initial mark < 45% will be required to retake the unit when next offered.

 Supplementary assessment